cobalt2727/L4T-Megascript/README.md

 ## Credits
 - STJr: Creators and developers of SRB2 and SRB2Kart
 - Kart Krew: Creators and developers of SRB2Kart
-- Clownacy: Creator and developer of CSE2-Tweaks
+- calvarado194: Creator and developer of CSE2-Tweaks
 - RetroPie: Creators and developers of Retropie
 - dolphin-emu: Creators and developers of Dolphin
 - moonlight-stream: Creators and developers of Moonlight-Qt